 Admission To Katsura Rikyu Imperial Villa

 In order to visit Katsura Rikyu Imperial Villa, you must apply to the Kunaicho (Imperial Household Office).
 The office is inside the Kyoto Imperial Palace Park, the park that surrounds the actual Imperial Palace.
 The Kunaicho is just a short walk from Imadegawa Station on the Karasuma subway line.
 Application is painless – you just have to fill out a form and show your passport.
 See Opening Hours below for more details.
+Note that children below 12 years of age are not permitted to enter Katsura Rikyu Imperial Villa.

 You must apply to visit (see Admission to Katsura Imperial Villa above).
 Tours are not available everyday.
 The villa is often closed on Saturday, Sunday and national holidays.
 Ask at the Imperial Household Agency when you apply to visit.
 Tours in English start at 10am, 11am, 2pm and 3pm.
 You should arrive about 20 minutes before the start of your tour.
 Tours last 40 minutes.